 Procedural computer-generated video.

-‘I'm Feeling Lucky’ is a real-time, computer generated video that questions our relationships to image, geography, virtual space, and mass data collection systems.
-On screen, a historically and geographically ambiguous 3D virtual landscape is generated and populated with figures collected from Google Street View.
-These figures are processed through a deep neural network, so they become three-dimensional in the virtual space.
-Thousands of these figures taken from all over the world are selected randomly to inhabit the landscape.
+‘I'm Feeling Lucky’ is a real-time, computer-generated installation that questions relationships to image, geography, virtual space, historical media technology, and mass data collection systems.
+In the work, a historically and geographically ambiguous 3D virtual landscape is generated in real-time with game engine technology and then populated with figures pulled from Google Street View.
+These figures are processed through a new deep neural network, so they become three-dimensional ‘models’ in the virtual space.
+Thousands of figures taken from all over the world are randomly selected to inhabit the landscape.

-With their blurred faces from ‘Street View’ these figures become semi-anonymised entities pulled from the approximately 115 thousand terabytes of 360 degree image data collected by Google– many of whom would not have known their photo was ever taken in the first place (never mind ending up in this new strange setting).
-The image of each individual's body is processed further... pushing these figures deeper into a digital obscurity, stripping them of their marks of individuality and place, and re-situating them in new, strange and ambiguous contexts.
+With their blurred faces from ‘Street View’ these figures become semi-anonymised entities pulled from the approximately 115 thousand terabytes of 360-degree image data collected by Google–many of whom would not have known their photo was ever taken in the first place–never mind ending up in this new strange setting.
+The image of each individual's body is processed further, pushing these people deeper into a digital obscurity, stripping them of their marks of individuality and place, and re-situating them in a new strange ambiguity.